Aptos Portfolio Tracking: The Move Resource and Object Model (2026)

 - completeness across the account's resources and Objects;

-- correctly interpreting resource/Object transfers;
+- correctly interpreting resource and Object transfers;

 This is the same discipline as multi-chain reconciliation, applied to a non-EVM model.